A research study comparing the impact of plant meat versus animal meat intake on cardiovascular risk factors was published in August 2020.

 LDL cholesterol (p=0.002) and weight (p<0.001) were significantly lower after the plant meat phase compared to the animal meat phase.
 There were no significant differences in IGF-1, insulin, glucose, HDL cholesterol, triglycerides, blood pressure, or in the microbiome.

-There is emerging evidence that trimethylamine-N-oxide (TMAO) is a risk factor for cardiovascular disease.
+There is some evidence that trimethylamine-N-oxide (TMAO) might be a risk factor for cardiovascular disease.
 TMAO is a metabolic byproduct of carnitine and choline, and is associated with animal meat intake.
 TMAO spiked during the animal phase for those who received animal meat first.
 Longer studies would be needed to better understand how transitory such a spike might be or if there’s any clinical relevance.

 In conclusion, this small, short-term study found that replacing animal meat with plant meat resulted in lower saturated fat intake, and reduced LDL cholesterol and TMAO.